 “Transnet is honoured to be a founding partner of this cutting edge initiative.
 One that will hopefully serve its purpose and ensure that the protection of our natural heritage becomes as much a part of the way we do business in this country, as the economic considerations that underpin business decisions themselves.
 As a state-owned company and the custodian of South Africa’s railway, ports and pipelines, Transnet is committed to ensuring the Government’s objectives for sustainable development are achieved and recognises the success of these objectives, complex as they are, rests heavily on corporate society’s ability to approach them in a cooperative and collaborative way.” – Khathutshelo Tshipala, Environmental Manager at Transnet.

-For further information about the Network contact Dr Parramon-Gurney on email@example.com.
+- For more information about the Network click here.